 - Numbered choice corresponds to the user entering a number from a list of options and pressing “Send”.
 The ‘Input’ is the number Hover’s SDK will enter on behalf of the user

 - Variable indicates that Hover’s SDK will enter a value that must be provided by your app to the SDK at runtime.
 It might be a value that your app passes to the SDK after getting input by the user, or something else that your app chooses at runtime.
-The “Input” is an alphanumeric identifier which you provide to the SDK when initiating a transaction; see Start a transaction.
+The “Input” is an alphanumeric identifier which you provide to the SDK when initiating a transaction; see Run a USSD session.
 Variable steps are useful for actions like send money or pay bill, for example, where users need to enter business numbers and amounts.

 - PIN steps enter the user's PIN during the session.
 When running an action that contains a PIN step, Hover's SDK will display a secure prompt to the user before starting the session.
 The PIN is encrypted and temporarily stored using the Android Keystore, entered into the session at the appropriate time and then deleted.
 Note: The PIN never leaves the device.